herenturker/LibSys/docs/ARDUINO.md

 # Arduino Code and Connections
  I used RC-522 RFID Reader in this project.
-Here are the connectionsfor Arduino digital pins:
+Here are the connections for Arduino digital pins:

  ```bash
  GND: GND